It’s Just… Just So… I Can’t Think of the Word

 Why?
 Because in the hour we spent at the Darling House, I learned absolutely nothing about Thomas Darling or the history of Woodbridge.
 Or Amity.

 Amity?
 Yup, Amity.
 (The historical society is actually called the Amity & Woodbridge Historical Society.)
-I won’t go on another of my Connecticut town naming convention kicks, but I will mention that Amity encompasses an area located partly in the town of Woodbridge and partly in the city of New Haven.
+I won’t go on another of my Connecticut town naming convention kicks, but I will mention that Amity encompasses an area located partly in the town of Woodbridge, and partly in the city of New Haven.
 It is bounded on the northeast by the West Rock ridge, on the south by the Westville neighborhood of New Haven, and on the northwest by an incline in elevation above which lies the highlands of Woodbridge.
 That’s pretty unique.
 Mystic, of course, is the much more famous “town” that does this two-town straddle thing.
-I can’t think of any others right now.
+Don’t get me started on Georgetown.

 The Holiday Open House here is nuts.
 A whole choir of kids were there, stuffed like sardines on the stairs, caroling and hymning away.
 All of their parents were there filming the show from the tiny vestibule.
 The 3 main downstairs rooms were filled with tables full of goodies – which was great.
 But for my CTMQ purposes, I couldn’t do a dang thing.